 The holy thread, which resembles a serpent, is wrapped around the neck.
 All the details on the statue are carved into a single block of stone.
 On each side of Shree Siddhivinayak are the idols of Riddhi and Siddhi.

 Goddesses of success, wealth, and prosperity, Riddhi and Siddhi, are two of the most powerful deities in Hinduism.
 This is a rare sighting of Shree Siddhivinayak, whose trunk has been twisted to the right since the trunk is typically seen bending to the left in this form.

-Several changes were made to the deity’s sanctum sanctorum before it was transformed into a beautiful moorty, which was achieved via a series of ceremonies that lasted more than two weeks.
+Several changes were made to the deity’s sanctum sanctorum before it was transformed into a beautiful moorty, achieved via a series of more than two weeks of ceremonies.

 The old architecture of the temple was built in the ancient architectural style, consisting of a hall, a sanctum sanctorum, some open space, the temple’s administrative office to the right, and a water tank in the front.

 By visiting the Kashi – Vishveshwar temple, located between the Matunga signal and the Citilight Cinema, one may get a sense of what it may have been like in the past.

 Ar designed the temple’s new architecture.
 Shri.
 Sharad Athale of SK Athale & Associates, after thoroughly studying temples in Rajasthan and Tamil Nadu.

 Dry, hot, and semi-arid weather prevails most of the year in both states’ climatic characteristics.
 Given the hot and humid climate, severe monsoon season lasting almost 4 months, and closeness of the temple to the sea, architects concluded that Ambernath’s Shiva Temple would be an excellent model for this new temple.